tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

 * The `console`/`terminal` (lower left)

-  * this gives you access to the R command line, just as we have been using in our terminal windows
+  * this gives you access to the R or bash command line, just as we have been using in our terminal windows

+    * the `console` is the `R` command line

+    *  the `terminal` is a rudimentary `bash` command line

 * The `global environment` (upper right)